anjandebnath/ChatModule/Readme.md

 #### Attach Activity to Dagger

-If we want to attach our **activity** to dagger graph to get instances from ancestor, we simply create a @Subcomponent for it.
+If we want to attach our **activity** to dagger graph to get instances from ancestor, we simply create a **@Subcomponent** for it.
+Then, last step we have to take, we need to tell ancestor about subcomponent info.
+So all subcomponents have to be known by its ancestor.